wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 To backup your Cassandra database, do as follows:

-You can read general information about connecting to your Cassandra node on [This page](/how-to/administrate/cassandra.html)
+You can read general information about connecting to your Cassandra node on [this page](/how-to/administrate/cassandra.html)

-In particular, SSH into the Cassandra VM with:
+In particular, SSH into the Cassandra Virtual Machine with:

     ssh user@cassandra-vm.your-domain.com